danielhardej/aws-course/4-improve-your-python-code-using-codeguru/week-2/week-2-quiz.md

 - [x] True
 - [ ] False

 ##### Note: Resources can use memory when they are not acquired and released correctly.
-This situation can lead to memory issues within a system, which can then lead to slowdowns—or, in a worst-case scenario—a system crash.
+This situation can lead to memory issues within a system, which can then lead to slowdowns—or, in a worst-case scenario — a system crash.

 #### Question 2: What are some of the recommendation categories that Amazon CodeGuru Reviewer can make recommendations on?
 (Select THREE.)